 UK eating disorder statistics

-- 1.6 million people in the UK are affected by an eating disorder
+- Between 1.25 and 3.4 million people in the UK are affected by an eating disorder

-- 11% of the 1.6 million people struggling with an eating disorder are male
+- Around 25% of those affected by an eating disorder are male

-- Eating disorders are more common in individuals between the ages of 14 and 25 years old
+- Eating disorder are most common in individuals between the ages of 16 and 40 years old

-- 10% of people affected by an eating disorder suffer from anorexia nervosa
+- Around 10% of people affected by an eating disorder suffer from anorexia nervosa

 - 40% of people affected by an eating disorder suffer from bulimia nervosa